This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 The traditional and most commonly suggested Risperdal alternatives are other medications and therapy.
 Risperdal is often already being used as an alternative to other previously ineffective antipsychotics or antidepressants.
 When individuals are having problems with this medication, it may be time to consider alternatives that do not include the burdens of prescription medications.
 Fortunately, there are many ways to control mental health symptoms and disorders without the use of psychiatric medications.
 Using another medication as an alternative to this drug is likely to cause many of the same problems that were experienced with Risperdal.
 Medications that are prescribed by traditional medical professionals as alternatives to Risperdal include other atypical antipsychotics such as clozapine or Clozaril, and typical (first-generation) antipsychotics such as haloperidol or Haldol.

-Drug-free therapy can include many possible Risperdal alternative treatments that could be effective in treating symptoms that these drugs attempt to manage.4 As discussed above, psychosocial treatments and psychotherapy (talk therapy) have been found to be very helpful in offering support, guidance, and education to individuals with mental disorders, as well as their families.
+Drug-free therapy can include many possible Risperdal alternative treatments that could be effective in treating symptoms that these drugs attempt to manage.
+It is unfortunate that in Western countries especially, nonpharmacological interventions are quite rarely administered in favor of drug therapy.4 As discussed above, psychosocial support and psychotherapy (talk therapy) have been found to be very helpful in offering guidance, and constructive education to individuals with mental disorders, as well as their families.

 Alternative to Meds Center uses lab tests to identify underlying causes for the original symptoms, where toxicity is an often-found culprit.